 Focusing on failure in this way will greatly improve how you overcome adversity or challenges.
 We often dramatize setbacks by closely associating those failures to ourselves in some unforgiving and unhealthy way.
 Many times this leads to us attacking our goals, our visions as though they were directly responsible for causing the setbacks we encounter.

 It sounds crazy, and it is.
 But this is a real challenge that most people pursuing goals face.
 They internalize failure.
 They turn failure into some kind of identity.
 This is one of the reasons why many don’t have self-confidence.
 And why they even use negative words to describe themselves like “I can’t.
 I couldn’t.
 Not for me.
 I don’t have.
 I’m not that good.
 I’m not that talented… etc”.

 Embracing failure as a sign that you aren’t capable of winning, is a sure way to convince your mind that you can never win.

-Every idea you put out to the world, must receive feedback from the world.
+Every idea you put out to the world must receive feedback from the world.
 Stop expecting that feedback to always validate your efforts.
 Sometimes you just didn’t do it right.
-Sometimes you just didn’t put enough effort.
+Sometimes you just didn’t put in enough effort.
 Sometimes, you just got the timing wrong.

 Failing shouldn’t make you reconsider your vision or goals.
 Failing should make you reconsider your efforts.

-Our past experiences have everything to do with how we percieve failure.
-In school, not doing well will have teachers alienate us from the rest of class.
+Our past experiences have everything to do with how we perceive failure.
+In school, not doing well will have teachers alienating us from the rest of class.
 In our communities, not becoming rich and successful will make others think less of us.